jennybc/pkg-dev-tutorial/README.md

 ## Pre-work

-Recommended pre-workshop prep = [Prepare your system](https://r-pkgs.org/intro.html#intro-prep) section from the R Packages book
+Recommended pre-workshop prep = [System setup](https://r-pkgs.org/setup.html) section from the R Packages book

   * If attempting prep in real-time, this *might* be enough:
     ``` r